Toucaan/toucaan/README.md

 ##### Step-2
 Open the `desktop.scss` file at `toucaan/app/desktop/` on your favorite editor and scroll to the bottom.
-Start writing your application css!
+This is where you'll import all your application-specific or component-specific css.

 ```css